23Ruchil/Blog/_posts/2020-06-07-seek -to -understand - before -trying -to - be understood.markdown

 We let our preconceived notions about the person cloud our judgement.

-The best thing to do in such a situation is to take a pause and ask yourself whether you are fighting the person or the points she is making.
+The best thing to do in such a situation is to take a pause and ask yourself whether you are fighting the person or the points he/she is making.
 And respond to his/her points than his/her behavior (be it past or present).
 If you have been hurt by his/her way of speaking, something he/she did in the past, you can always bring that up later when the main discussion has ended.

 In this way you will prevent fights from getting dragged on and on, and also take the decision which is best for your relationship.